crpurcell/friendlyVRI/docs/README.md

 ## Usage

 Start the application by executing ```python vriTk.py``` from the command line.
-The interface is (hopefully!) very intuative and is split into a control window and a plotting window.
+The interface is (hopefully!) very intuitive and is split into a control window and a plotting window.
 The plotting window can be maximised and buttons at the lower-right enable jumping quickly between the two windows.
 The control window allows you to: